-We look forward to reporting on our progress in the Sydney Metro Annual Report.
+We look forward to sharing our progress in the Sydney Metro Annual Report, as we continue to transform Sydney's transport network for generations to come.

 Sydney Metro at a glance

 Our assets

 During the life of this plan our asset base will grow as more lines open for passenger services.